 Most lawyers have sat across the desk from a nervous client who is about to be sued for a large sum of money.
 It is not uncommon for a client in such dire straits to try to limit his exposure with a plan along the lines of “I’ll just transfer my house to my brother” or “I’ll just turnover all my paychecks to my son” or “I’ll just take on some ‘debt’ to make myself judgment proof.”

 It is our obligation as attorneys to advise a client in this situation that his options are not quite so simple.
-Once known as a “fraudulent conveyance,” and more recently of a “fraudulent transfer,” if Pennsylvania adopts the recommendation of the Uniform Law Commission known as a “voidable transaction,” the result is the same.
+Once known as a “fraudulent conveyance,” and more recently as a “fraudulent transfer,” if Pennsylvania adopts the recommendation of the Uniform Law Commission known as a “voidable transaction,” the result is the same.
 Under Pennsylvania law a transfer made or obligation incurred is voidable by a creditor if the debtor made the transfer or incurred the obligation with actual or constructive intent to hinder, delay or defraud any creditor.
 The concept of “actual intent” to defraud is largely self-explanatory.
 The notion of “constructive intent” to defraud is less clear.

-Generally speaking a debtor is deemed to have constructive intent to defraud a present or future creditor, or is deemed to have intended to defraud a present or future creditor if that debtor makes a transfer without receiving a reasonably equivalent value in exchange, and the debtor either:
+Generally speaking, a debtor is deemed to have constructive intent to defraud a present or future creditor, or is deemed to have intended to defraud a present or future creditor if that debtor makes a transfer without receiving a reasonably equivalent value in exchange, and the debtor either:

 1. Was engaged or about to engage in a business or transaction for which the remaining assets of the debtor were unreasonably small in relation to the business or transaction; or